ClaudiaAda/SUES-Digit-Organised/Documentation/03_DataProcessing.md

                     #Save the color to show
                     scen_data["node"]["color"].append(info_data[label2]["color"])
 ```
 Later, it is calculated the percentage of the node in relation to the total energy.
 This value is displayed in the Sankey, but also used to determine the y-axis position.
 That's why for column 1 it is used sum energy production and for column 3 sum energy usage, and both are stored as strings for the Sankey.
-However, for column 2 there is no sum of energies to compare, so it is not display, and the y-axis is calculate approximately.
+However, for column 2 there is no sum of energies to compare, so it is not displayed, and the y-axis is calculated approximately.
 ```python
                     if info_data[label2]["column"] == 1:
                         percentage_value = node_value/s_e_production